Contents

 4. Estimating QMED

-There is a QMED function which provides the ungauged QMED estimate and can also provide one or two donor estimates.
+There is a QMED function which provides the ungauged QMED estimate and can also provide donor estimates.
 For the first case it is used as:

 QMED(CDs.55002)

-To undertake a donor transfer, to improve the estimate, a list of donor candidates is necessary.
-For this there is the DonAdj function, which provides the closest 10 sites (geographically) suitable for QMED, along with catchment descriptors.
-It also provides the donor adjusted result beside each one, in the last column.
+To undertake a donor transfer, to improve the estimate, a list of donor candidates can be provided.
+For this there is the DonAdj function, which provides the spatially closest N sites (default of 10) which are suitable for QMED, along with catchment descriptors.

 DonAdj(CDs.55002)

-You can apply two donors by selecting from the list, the favoured two candidates and applying the QMED function with a vector of the site references.
+You can apply a vector of donors using the DonorIDs argument.
 A vector in ‘R’ is simply a single sample of data, as opposed to a data frame or matrix.
 To create one, you can use c(datapoint1, datapoint2….datapointN).
-The following, then, provides a two-donor adjusted QMED:
+The following, then, provides a three-donor adjusted QMED:

 5. Creating a pooling group